About Woods Consulting, LLC

 studying T-cell receptor peptide immune therapeutics in dogs with comparable diseases to humans

-Animal Health Network
+Animal Health Industry Network

-Woods Consulting, LLC works closely with each client to understand their specific veterinary consultant requirements and business strategy.
-Our comprehensive expertise allows us to manage the vast majority of projects in-house.
-If needed, we work with other animal health consultants within academia and the animal health industry to assist on specific areas such as technical sections for new animal drug applications.
-Under these conditions, we establish confidentiality agreements, subcontractor agreements and other necessary agreements.
+Woods Consulting, LLC works closely with each client to understand their specific requirements and business strategy.
+Although our comprehensive expertise allows us to manage the vast majority of projects in-house, if needed we collaborate other animal health industry experts to assist such as specific technical sections for new animal drug applications.
+Our veterinary consultant team leverages our extensive animal health industry network to assist clients in licensing their technologies for the animal health market, or identifying domestic and international veterinary distributors to represent veterinary products.

 The Animal Health Market: Overview of the animal health market, technology licensing strategies, commercialization of veterinary products, regulations, and the development process of veterinary drugs, biologics, nutraceuticals, devices, and diagnostics.

-Comparative Medicine: Comparative diseases between humans and dogs, and de-risking drug development through veterinary clinical trials.
+-Comparative Medicine: Comparative diseases between humans and dogs, and de-risking drug development through veterinary clinical trials.

 Venoms and Toxins: Venom phenotypes of snakes, antivenoms and envenomation in veterinary medicine